 These are the stages in order.
 Not everyone goes through all five ethical stages.
 Many are satisfied with their results at an earlier stage.
 The moral stage we are in when we acquire certain knowledge affects how we us the 3S imperatives in developing worldview.

-Free Speech and Mindset discusses the potential impact of fake news and how to minimize the impact.
+Other reading: Free Speech and Mindset discusses the potential impact of fake news and how to minimize the impact.